Leveling up your Amazon sales rank is tough, but not impossible.

 Choose your top 10 competitors that have similar or relevant products and meet the following criteria: they show up on the first 2-3 results pages for your main keywords. they have many reviews (hundreds or thousands).
 Copy-paste their product titles here: https://wordcounter.com/, then press "GO" and you'll get a list with all the keywords used by your main competitors and the frequency of their appearance in the Amazon product title.

-Harvest all keywords from the sources above in an excel file.
+Harvest all key phrases from the keyword tool sources above in an excel file.
 Alternatively, you could use Magnet from Helium 10 for a quick scan of relevant keywords for a given long-tail or short-tail search phrase.
 The results should be partly similar to what we did "manually" via word counter.
 If you're using Merchant words, you can download one .csv file for each main keyword, then add them in one file.

 Next, open that excel file, go to Data -> Remove duplicates -> make sure to de-check the "volume" box - you want to eliminate any keyword duplicates, not keywords with the same volume data.